dwesterwick/SPTQuestingBots/README.md

 * Some quest items or locations can't be resolved:
     * Fortress for Capturing Outposts in Customs
     * Scav Base for Capturing Outposts in Woods
+    * Health Resort for Capturing Outposts in Shoreline
     * Bronze pocket watch for Checking in Customs
     * Flash drive with fake info for Bullshit in Customs
     * Syringe with a chemical for Chemical Part 3 in Factory